 Akshay has over 8 years of work experience, working for financial institutions.
 At Acuity Knowledge Partners, he supports fund marketing services for the asset management industry, responding to RFPs on behalf of a global asset management company.
 He is a post-graduate in Marketing and Finance and also a CFA Level 3 candidate.

-Sameera Rao is an Analyst in Fund Marketing Services Department.
+Sameera Rao is an Associate in Fund Marketing Services Department.
 He has over 2+ years of experience working in the Financial Sector and over a year of experience working with the Acuity.
 Presently, he works as an RFP writer which involves responding to proposals and due diligence questionnaires for Mutual Funds, Separately Managed Accounts across active and passive asset classes.
 He holds an MBA degree from CMS School of Business Management, Bangalore.

 Like the way we think?